Frequently Asked Questions

 At AV, we use an incredibly small and compact optical engine with a laser light source reflected by a rapidly oscillating micro electro-mechanical mirror (“laser-MEMS”).
 This is known as “laser beam scanning.”

-With our current 43 x 25-degree field of view, the painted image appears to be about four times the size of a horizontal smart phone screen held at arm’s length, even though there is no physical display screen in front of the eye.
+With our current 24 x 13.5-degree field of view, the painted image appears to be about the size of a smart phone screen held vertically at arm’s length, even though there is no physical display screen in front of the eye.

 We are conducting extensive testing throughout our development process to ensure our products are in full compliance with international safety standards.
 Additionally, our prototypes include built-in electro-mechanical interlocks and optical power detectors to provide safeguards against any chance of overexposure.